supa2/Automaton/Introduction.md

 }
 ```

-Another unfamiliar thing in the Arduino world is the use of Lambda Expressions.
+Another newcomer in the Arduino world is the use of Lambda Expressions.
 The use of a separate callback function makes the code more fragmented.
 By using a so called lambda expression (only available in the Arduino IDE since version 1.6.6) we can keep the code that defines the button nicely together.

 ```c++